+If you’re considering using a peppermint flea spray on your dog, consult your veterinarian to see if the spray that you’ve selected is safe.
 Your veterinarian has access to veterinary journals and resources that can help him or her determine if there have been cases of toxicity associated with the product.

 If your veterinarian says the product is safe for you to use, make sure you also use an additional repellent to make sure your dog is protected.

-Products containing peppermint essential oil might not be totally safe, but they are much safer than using your own peppermint essential oil on your dog.
+Products containing peppermint essential oil might not be totally safe, but they are much safer than using your own pure peppermint essential oil on your dog.

+Natural flea repellent products typically use lower concentrations of peppermint essential oil to reduce the risks of toxicity.
 Even a drop of essential oil diluted in a homemade spray could be too much if used on irritated skin.

 You can find this information out on their websites or by calling their customer service line.

+So is peppermint oil safe for dogs?
+Fleas are frustrating.
 The idea of spraying harmful chemicals in your home, especially if you have pets and children, is understandably concerning.
 But sometimes your natural solution could be harmful, too.